virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 > **Note:** The key point is to have a `stanford` branch.

-* Alternatively, `stanford` branch can be created locally and push - however, this is to be skipped if adhering to the **Note** above.
+* Alternatively, `stanford` branch can be created locally and `git pushed`, however, this is to be skipped if adhering to the **Note** above.
 * `gh-pages` branch will be automatically generated, as defined by the workflow, hence its creation is not required.
-* It is also **not** required to have the `gh-pages` locally, as it hosts only the website files, and is taken care by the workflow.
+* It is also **not** required to have the `gh-pages` locally, once generated, as it hosts only the website files, and is taken care by the workflow.

 The remote `gh-pages`, itself, hosts the required `HTML`, `css`, `.js`, and the other files, used for generating the `github.io` website.
 Hence, there is no requirement for having the branch locally. (repetitive)